Online immigration status: eVisa

 • created an UKVI online account when applying for a UK visa

-Otherwise, you will need to create a UKVI online account:
+Otherwise, you will need to create a UKVI online account to get eVisa access:

 You'll usually need ONE of the following to set up your account: